I’m in love with the pho bowl. Sriracha sauce! We got Sriracha sauce!

 It’s certainly no secret how much I absolutely love pho, a Vietnamese noodle soup consisting of broth, linguine-shaped rice noodles called bánh phở, a few herbs, and meat, primarily served with either beef or chicken.

-That said, when traveling and searching for food on day one of my visit, I almost always choose this perfect dish.
+That said, when traveling I always check menu prices before going to make sure I am not going to pay extra for a dish, but on day one of my visit, I almost always choose this perfect dish.
 And here I am, sharing some of the greatest pho spots in all the world.
 Keep in mind I have miles to go before I’ve eaten at them all.

 In no particular order: